-1. Fixed bug in code for optimizing classes with only one character. initializing a 32-byte map regardless, which could cause it to run o of the memory it had got.
+1. Fixed bug in code for optimizing classes with only one character.

 2. Added, conditional on PCRE\EXTRA, the proposed (?>REGEX) construc

 1. Fixed bug in code for handling temporary memory usage when there back references than supplied space in the ovector.
 This could cause